Park Rules, Etiquette and Safety

 Please clean up after your dog/s in both the indoor and outdoor areas of the park:

 Your dog(s) will not be accepted into the Play Park if he/she is showing any signs of illness/infection EG: coughing, skin infections, parasite infections, sickness, diarrhoea, mucous discharge from eyes, ears, nose or genitalia.
-In addition to this, if your dog has had recent surgery and is still recovering please make sure you get the all clear form the vet before visiting us, this will avoid issues such as stitches being re-opened.
+In addition to this, if your dog has had recent surgery and is still recovering please make sure you get the all clear from the vet before visiting us, this will avoid issues such as stitches being re-opened.